What Is Rapid Prototyping? Methods, Materials, and Steps

 What Is Rapid Prototyping?

-Rapid prototyping is considered an essential step in the early development of components.
+Rapid prototyping is an early-stage development step where you build prototypes fast to support frequent design iterations.
 We can define RP in two ways:

 How to Define Rapid Prototyping?

-Rapid prototyping is the process of fabricating a component through various techniques using its computer-aided design (CAD).
+Rapid prototyping is the process of fabricating a component or model through various techniques to achieve faster and more effective production.
 With the help of RP, the multiple iterations components are manufactured and tested to obtain the optimal design.
 CNC is the most used technique for producing components with this process.

 What Is Rapid Prototyping in Design Thinking?